sav-che/TL-2/Authors/Regneil, Anders Fredrik {std. Regnell}.md

-> [!cite] BHL link: this entry starts at [page 649](https://www.biodiversitylibrary.org/item/103624#page/663/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 649](https://www.biodiversitylibrary.org/page/33190120) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Regneil, Anders Fredrik (1807-1884), Swedish physician and botanist; Dr. med.
 Uppsala 1837, Dr. phil. h.c.
-Uppsala 1877; practicing in Stockholm 1836-1839; settled in Brazil 1840 as physician, from 1841-1884 at Caldas, Minas Geraes, collecting from 1841-1874 in Minas Geraes and São Paulo; left a fortune to be spent on science. (*Regnell*).
+Uppsala 1877; practicing in Stockholm 1836-1839; settled in Brazil 1840 as physician, from 1841-1884 at Caldas, Minas Geraes, collecting from 1841-1874 in Minas Geraes and São Paulo; left a fortune to be spent on science.
+**Abbreviated name**: *Regnell*

 #### Herbarium and types